Smart Hackathon 2022 - the people’s choice

 The first wave of disruption in financial services came in the form of lending, payments and remittance.
 But the next wave is disruption to the back-end of financial services – crucially important, even if not particularly headline-grabbing.
 Building these systems, which ditch old-fashioned legacy systems, is the next big trend and one which the UK, being Europe’s centre of both financial and technological excellence, is uniquely poised to exploit.
 This goes beyond consumer-facing apps and gets into business-to-business and back-end innovation.
 The time is also ripe for innovation in regulatory compliance, currently a big issue across financial, insurance and legal markets as a whole.
 Technology-based advances in fields such as artificial intelligence and data analytics can also be expected to be large drivers of change in Fintech.
 Cybersecurity and cybercurrency also look likely to continue to be hot topics and are fields which will require a lot of investment.Brexit aside, there’s no reason to think that the UK and London won’t continue to be at the forefront of this revolution.
 “I genuinely believe that London is the place to start and grow a fintech business,” Burbridge said last summer.
 “We’re in the best place in the world to be thinking about these things right now, to be building companies in this space, to be investing in them, and also to be consumers.”

 Smart is a global savings and investments technology platform provider.
-Its mission is to transform retirement, savings and financial wellbeing around the world.
+Its mission is to transform retirement, savings and financial wellbeing, across all generations, around the world.

-Smart partners with governments and financial institutions (including insurers, asset managers, banks, financial advisers) to deliver retirement savings and income solutions that are digital, bespoke and cost efficient.
-In addition to the UK, Smart is operating in the USA, Europe, Australia and the Middle East with more than a million savers entrusting over £10 billion in assets on the platform.
+Smart launched in 2015, its technology platform – Keystone – serves the needs of retirement savers globally.
+Keystone is specifically designed to help governments and financial institutions (including insurers, asset managers, banks and financial advisers) deliver retirement savings and income solutions that are digital, bespoke and cost-efficient.
+In addition to the UK, Smart is operating in the US, Europe, Middle East and Asia, with more than a million savers entrusting over £15 billion in assets on its Keystone platform.

-Aquiline Capital Partners, Legal & General, Fidelity International Strategic Ventures, J.P.
-Morgan, the Link Group, Barclays, Natixis Investment Managers, DWS Group and Chrysalis Investments are all investors in Smart.
+Aquiline Capital Partners, Barclays, Chrysalis Investments, DWS Group, Fidelity International Strategic Ventures, J.P.
+Morgan, Legal & General, MUFG and Natixis Investment Managers are all investors in Smart.

-Email: pressoffice@smartco
+Email: pressoffice@smart.co